 Xander shook his head in mock disbelief.
 "I give you Cordelia Chase.
 God broke the mold making that one."

-"You think Angel or Wesley might know what this means?"
-Spike asked.
-"Don't know about your Wesley fellow, but Angel never struck me as the academic type."
+Everyone laughed except Spike, who said, "Don't know about your Wesley fellow, but Angel never struck me as the academic type."

 "Perhaps not, but I think that with his soul came a desire to help, to understand.
 He's had access in the past to volumes that were very helpful."